kathleeng77/Python-Challenge/README.md

 4. The greatest increase in profits (date and amount) over the entire period.
 5. The greatest decrease in profits (date and amount) over the entire period.

-Then, I exported the output to a text file called PyBank.txt.
+Then, I exported the output to a text file called Finance.txt.

 # Election Analysis